Self-contained relaxation-based dynamical Ising machines

-Dynamical Ising machines are continuous dynamical systems evolving from a generic initial state to a state strongly related to the ground state of the classical Ising model on a graph.
+\abstract { Dynamical Ising machines are based on continuous dynamical systems evolving from a generic initial state to a state strongly related to the ground state of the classical Ising model on a graph.
 Reaching the ground state is equivalent to finding the maximum (weighted) cut of the graph, which presents the Ising machines as an alternative way to solving and investigating NP-complete problems.
-Among the dynamical models driving the Ising machines, relaxation-based models are especially interesting because of their relations with guarantees of performance achieved in time scaling polynomially with the problem size.
-However, the terminal states of such machines are essentially non-binary, which necessitates special post-processing relying on disparate computing.
-We show that an Ising machine implementing a special dynamical system (called \mdII{}) solves the rounding problem dynamically.
-We prove that the \mdII-machine starting from an arbitrary non-binary state terminates in a state, which trivially rounds to a binary state with the cut at least as big as obtained after the optimal rounding of the initial state.
-Besides showing that relaxation-based dynamical Ising machines can be made self-contained, our findings demonstrate that dynamical systems can directly perform complex information processing tasks.
+Among the dynamical models, relaxation-based models are distinguished by their relations with guarantees of performance achieved in time scaling polynomially with the problem size.
+However, the terminal states of such machines are essentially non-binary, necessitating special post-processing relying on disparate computing.
+We show that an Ising machine implementing a special continuous dynamical system (called the V${}_2$ model) solves the rounding problem dynamically.
+We prove that the V${}_2$ model, starting from an arbitrary non-binary state, terminates in a state that trivially rounds to a binary state with the cut at least as big as obtained by optimal rounding of the initial state.
+Besides showing that relaxation-based dynamical Ising machines can be made self-contained, this result presents a non-Boolean realization of solving a non-trivial information processing task on Ising machines.
+Moreover, we prove that if the initial state of the V${}_2$-machine is a random limited amplitude perturbation of a binary state, the machine progresses to a state with at least as high cut as that of the initial binary state.
+Since the probability of improving the cut is finite, this shows that the V${}_2$-machine with random agitations converges to a maximum cut state almost surely. }